UKCloud/documentation/articles/gpu/gpu-gs-compute.md

 Use case | Compute | Visualisation
 ---------|---------|--------------
 Likely card | NVIDIA&reg; Tesla&reg; P100 | NVIDIA M60 Series Card with GRID&trade;
 Overview | NVIDIA Tesla P100 GPU accelerators are the most advanced ever built.
-Designed to accelerate the compute-intensive elements of applications, they are ideal if you\'re looking to deliver deep learning, analytics or HPC solutions. | NVIDIA GRID is designed to share virtual GPUs (vGPUs) across multiple virtual desktop and applications instances.
+Designed to accelerate the compute-intensive elements of applications, they are ideal if you're looking to deliver deep learning, analytics or HPC solutions. | NVIDIA GRID is designed to share virtual GPUs (vGPUs) across multiple virtual desktop and applications instances.
 This enables you to deliver graphically intensive applications such as design software and video streaming.
 Precision | Double precision | Single precision Delivery model | vGPU | vGPU